Danira98/surfs_up/README.md

 ## Results

 After using functions of sqlalchemy and pandas, we were able to filter out our data for the months of June and December.
-In total, we retrieve *1,700* temperatures for the month of June and *1,517* temperatures for the mont of December.
+In total, we retrieve *1,700* temperatures for the month of June and *1,517* temperatures for the month of December.
 The following are the statistics for both months:

 June: